erai2/local/README.md

 Databases created by the script are excluded from Git via `*.db` in `.gitignore`.

-## SuamSaJuAnalyzer Highlights
+## SuriAnalyzer Highlights

-The `SuamSaJuAnalyzer` example demonstrates how Suam Myeongri concepts can be stored and queried from a SQLite database.
+The `SuriAnalyzer` example demonstrates how Suri Myeongri concepts can be stored and queried from a SQLite database.
 Key features include:

 * **DB auto-creation** – Tables for core theory (`basic_theory`), terminology (`terminology`) and case studies (`case_studies`) are created on first run.
 * **Data entry helpers** – Methods such as `add_basic_theory()` and `add_terminology()` simplify populating the database with new knowledge.